A Lotte Data – Minecraft Data Pack

 • “Wait, That’s Illegal” advancement for obtaining reinforced deepslate.

 • “Waste of Resources” advancement for crafting a debug stick.
+Completing it rewards a poisonous potato with a special message.

 • Hidden advancements for unlocking all custom recipes added by this pack just like in vanilla.
 Granting the player all advancements that have charlottebuff:recipes/_root as their parent (using the from operator) will unlock all recipes at once.